Battle of Gujrat: Prelude to the Battle

 Rather than launch a counter-attack against Gough, Sher Singh's aim was to join forces with the troops under his father, Sardar Chattar Singh Attariwalla.
 Chattar Singh's army had been confined to the Hazara region for several months by Muslim irregulars under British officers.
-At the start of 1849, Amir Dost Mohammed Khan of Afghanistan had sided with the rebellious Sikhs.
+At the start of 1849, Amir Dost Mohammad Khan of Afghanistan had sided with the rebellious Sikhs.
 His aim was to recover the area around Peshawar, which had been conquered by Ranjit Singh early in the nineteenth century, but his support was half-hearted.
 Nevertheless, when 3,500 Afghan horsemen reconquered Peshawar and approached the vital fort of Attock on the Indus River, its garrison of Muslim troops defected.
 This allowed Chattar Singh to move out of Hazara and link up with Sher Singh near Rawalpindi.

 On the British side, once news of Chillianwala reached Britain, Gough was almost immediately superseded.
 His replacement was General Charles James Napier, who would require several weeks to travel from England.
 In the meantime, the Siege of Multan had resumed, and Mulraj was forced to surrender on 22 January.
-This allowed the bulk of the besieging force to reinforce Gough's army.
+This allowed the bulk of the besieging force, under General Whish, to reinforce Gough's army.
 In particular, they brought large numbers of heavy guns with them.
-Gough, who had now received word of his dismissal but who remained in command until formally relieved, advanced against the Sikh army.
-He had three infantry divisions and a large cavalry force, with 100 guns of various weights and calibres.
+Gough, who had received word of his dismissal but who remained in command until formally relieved, advanced against the Sikh army.
+He had three infantry divisions (under Whish, Sir Colin Campbell and Sir Walter Gilbert) and a large cavalry force (under Sir Joseph Thackwell), with 100 guns of various weights and calibres.

 In spite of his successes, Sher Singh, who commanded the combined Sikh forces, was running out of strategic options.
 His large army was unable to find enough food.
 Any move north or west to obtain supplies would involve abandoning the main Sikh-populated area of the Punjab and moving into potentially hostile Muslim areas.
 He therefore attempted a bold outflanking move against Gough.
 His army moved east, intending to cross the Chenab and then move south before crossing the river again to attack Gough from the rear.
 When they reached the river, they found it swollen by heavy rains, and the few fords were defended by irregular Muslim cavalry under British officers, later reinforced by some of the troops marching up from Multan.